QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

  * A multiple rounds, ascending bid auction

  * A special case of a Groves-Clarke ({cite}`Groves_73`, {cite}`Clarke_71`) mechanism with a benevolent social planner

+**Note:** In 1994, the multiple rounds, ascending bid auction was actually used by Stanford University to sell leases to 9 lots on the Stanford campus to eligible faculty members.

-Before we dive into details, let's give overviews of these two mechanisms.
+We begin with  overviews of the two mechanisms.

 ## Ascending Bids Auction for Multiple Goods

 An auction is administered by an **auctioneer**

+The auctioneer has an $n \times 1$ vector $r$ of reservation prices on the $n$ houses.

+The auctioneer sells house $i$ only if the final price bid for it exceeds $r_i$

-The auctionioneer  allocates all $n$ houses **simultaneously**
+The auctioneer  allocates all $n$ houses **simultaneously**

 The auctioneer does not know bidders' private values $v_{ij}$